NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/Exam-tips/README.md

 - File Gateway - For flat files, stored directly on S3.
 - Volume Gateway:
-  - Stored Volumes - Entire dataset is stored on site and is asynchronously backedup to S3
+  - Stored Volumes - Entire dataset is stored on site and is asynchronously backed up to S3
   - Cached Volumes - Entire dataset is stored on S3 and the most frequent accessed data is cached on site.
 - Gateway Virtual Tape Library
   - Used for backup and uses popular backup applications like NetBackup, Backup Exec, Veeam etc.